csiro-fair/marimba/docs/pipeline.md

   - For each image and/or video file, the data mapping can include an [ImageData](https://github.com/kevinsbarnard/ifdo-py/blob/main/ifdo/models.py#L177) object, which is a Python implementation of the [iFDO](https://marine-imaging.com/fair/ifdos/iFDO-overview/) specification.
-  - Files listed in the data mapping that contain an iFDO will have their metadata embedded in a dataset-level iFDO output file named `ifdo.yml`.
-Additionally, this metadata will be burned into the EXIF metadata of any included JPEG file, adhering to FAIR data standards.
+  - Files listed in the data mapping that contain an iFDO will have their metadata saved in a dataset-level iFDO output file named `ifdo.yml`.
+Additionally, this metadata will be embedded in the EXIF metadata of any included JPEG file, adhering to FAIR data standards.

 ---